 The WHOOP application is a treasure trove of information, and you might find it intimidating at first.
-Besides the burger-style menu in the upper-left corner, you can navigate through the app by swiping left/right and up/down.
+Besides the hamburger menu in the upper-left corner, you can navigate through the app by swiping left/right and up/down.

 But that’s not all.
 Some screens, like Sleep Performance, offer additional analytics via button-like controls that are marked by rectangles with rounded corners.
 For example, you can click on the number above the “HOURS OF SLEEP” label to get to your detailed sleep stage analysis.